sowcow/blog/content/posts/mean-streets.md

 Having said that, I can see it as a comment on the misuse of religion, and the character development arc.
 But then, the next idea is that Charlie's downfall was deterministic.
-So, there are layers I missed that created rewatch value.
+So, there are layers I missed that created rewatch value and a kind of play-of-shadows dynamic.

 # Aside